Relocate a liquor licence

 - two floor plans of the premises with the proposed changes - how to submit plans for licensed premises (PDF 344KB)

-- a copy of the lease agreement and permission from the landlord if you don't own the property or a certificate of title if you do own the property
+- a copy of the lease agreement and permission from the landlord if you don't own the property

 - a capacity assessment (if required) from either:

 After submitting the application

 After you have submitted your application, you must either:

 if you don't have development approval but have been granted planning consent from local council, the commissioner can grant you a certificate if the venue isn’t finished, then relocate the licence once the venue is complete.

 The documents must be lodged seven days before the date that your application will be considered.
 You'll be advised of this date after you submit your application.

 You can log in to LGO at any time to track the progress of your application.

 Some applications are sent to the South Australia Police Licensing Enforcement Branch.

 CBS will advise you of the next steps and what you need to do.